Nurse Resume Red Flags: Common Warning Signs for Facilities

 • Quantifiable results: “Leader of Nurse-driven Foley Removal Taskforce, which reduced CAUTI rates on surgical unit by 47%”

-Many companies require references when candidates submit an application.
+Many companies require professional references in addition to a thorough work history when submitting an application.
 Whether you call each reference or none of them, check the quality of the references listed.
 Resume red flags include outdated or irrelevant references (such as a former employer of a non-nursing job) or family members.

 One thing to consider is that nurses often want to maintain privacy during their job search.
 They may avoid listing current managers or nurse colleagues as references for this reason.

 Strong nurses have the ability to take instructions from leaders and teammates in the clinical setting.
-Avoid hiring a nurse with an insubordinate attitude by looking for red flags on applications.
+Avoid hiring a nurse with an insubordinate attitude by looking for red flags on a resume during the application process.
 This may include leaving out mandatory attachments (such as reference lists or resumes) or failure to follow instructions carefully.